facebookresearch/param/train/compute/pt/README.md

-# PARAM benchmark -- standalone compute benchmarks
+# PARAM benchmark -- compute benchmarks

 Unified compute kernel benchmarks for DLRM and other important AI workloads under PyTorch interface.

 Currently there are three kernels are identified,
 * GEMM (or MatMul) : Measure GEMM performance for matrix Z(m,n) = X(m,k) x Y(k, n)
 * MLP (multilayer perceptron) : measure a series of FC layer performance
 * EmbeddingBag : Measure the EmbeddingBag performance for table lookup

 The benchmark is developed to measure the performance of individual operation or kernel and used to measure the performance across different platforms, such as CPU, GPU, or TPU.

 The TPU implementation is through PyTorch/XLA.